 5. Be a Jerk in Your “No” Option Language

 I’ll try to set my harsh judgments and condemnations aside for a moment and look at things objectively here.

 I’m sure you guys know what I’m talking about. *cough* *cough*

 Doesn’t this just totally rub you the wrong way?

 It does me.
 Come on, Popup Domination, I am not that simple-minded.

 Lance Jones calls it “scuzzy.”
 And I agree.
 Though I might not choose such a nice word.

 But as much as I’d love to say other people hate it as much as I do, the data says something different.

-Because, trying to see the bright side of this, I have to admit it does create an easy, no-brainer “yes”, and when someone does click on that “yes”, it builds their momentum towards actually converting.
+Because (trying to see the bright side here) I have to admit it does create an easy, no-brainer “yes.”
+And when someone clicks on that “yes”, it builds their momentum towards actually converting.

-According to OptiMonk, adding the “No” option can increase conversions by 30% to 40% that using an exit popup that only provides the opt-in option.
+According to OptiMonk, adding the “No” option can increase conversions by 30% to 40% compared to an exit popup that only provides the opt-in option.